Acerca de

 That's why, at SolidariTee, we've tried to take a different approach.
 We focus on enabling NGOs to do what they do best.

-We don't ask that NGOs set up specific new projects in order to get funding; we are just as happy to cover general operational costs as we are to support a specific project, so long as there will be a long-term benefit to the organisation.
+We don't ask that NGOs set up specific new projects in order to get funding; we are willing to support general running costs and pride ourselves on retaining flexibility in how the money is spent, knowing that these approaches will sustain vital services in a chronically under-funded context.
 We also focus heavily on accountability to the affected population - we want to ensure that the NGOs we fund are involving those they seek to support in guiding strategy at every level.
-Beneficiaries must be able to express what kind of services they want, and how those services are best provided, protected from further harm through robust safeguarding procedures, and have the opportunity to provide feedback about their experiences.
-Above all, we want to know that the work we're funding provides tangible, lasting benefits to those forced to flee persecution and violence, and is provided in a respectful, inclusive way.
+We also work with our partners to ensure robust monitoring and evaluation processes are in place, building assurance and that the work we're funding provides tangible, lasting benefits to those forced to flee persecution and violence, and is provided in a respectful, inclusive way.